-We love hearing from our travelers at AdventureSmith Explorations, and this case is particularly special as a couple revisits their honeymoon ship, the 49-guest Galileo motor sailor—but this time with the kids.
-Read on to hear the story of Brad’s Jewels of Cyclades Cruise, or navigate to our Mediterranean small ship cruises to find your own Greece honeymoon cruise.
+A couple revisits their honeymoon ship, the 49-guest Galileo motor sailor—but this time with the kids.
+Read on for a first hand review of Variety Cruises – Jewels of Cyclades Cruise aboard Galileo.
+Research our full selection of Mediterranean small ship cruises and Greece small ship cruises to find your own Greece honeymoon cruise.

 The dream of returning to the Galileo as a family of four became a reality last summer.

-The Galileo sails out of Athens and on its week-long voyage the stops include two classic destinations (Mykonos and Santorini).
+The Galileo sails out of Athens and on its week-long Jewels of Cyclades voyage the stops include two classic destinations (Mykonos and Santorini).
 But more intriguingly, the ship’s ports of call include several islands rarely visited by tourists, and never by those aboard the massive cruise ships.

 Sailing the Greek Isles Aboard Galileo

 The Galileo is a small boat, with space for about 40 passengers and half as many crew.
 The nimbleness of the boat is what allows it to back into docks, onto which we strolled after the plank is lowered.
 At the massive tourist destinations, such as Santorini, we watched the huge cruise ships moored at a distance, with passengers lined up on deck and the crew feverishly shuttling them on small tender boats to shore.

 Our daughters quickly realized why my wife and I had been so enamored of the Galileo on our Greece honeymoon cruise.